-I work at Cofenster where we build a video creation platform.
+I work at cofenster where we build a video creation platform.
 To do that, our customers can compose scenes, which we eventually style and stitch together to generate a resulting mp4 video file.

 In our live preview editor, we want to display the scenes boundaries in the video player track.
 A little bit like video chapters on YouTube if you will.